SumiSastri/dev-blogs/docs/computer-code/part4-object-oriented-programming.md

 Object oriented programming, places its attention on objects and their behaviour or interaction with other objects, the Pokkunuri paper states.

+Object oriented programming shares four key principles
+1. Abstraction
+2. Encapsulation
+3. Polymorphism
+4. Inheritance

-__What is the difference between attributes and methods in a class?__
+which we will cover in this article.
+A key concept to outline is the difference between attributes and methods in a class and briefly touch on the concept of state.

 Objects have attributes that describe them and methods that enable code execution.